mandjo2010/site/content/posts/2020-01-03--mt-ken-yaa-wil-3/index.md

 ![unsplash.com](./photo-1489824904134-891earthkdfka.png)

-The second variable to set is a variable to define that we want to use Sentinel imagery or Sentinel-2 imagery.
-Then you have to filter it from appropriate date (May 10th to May 30th of 2020).
-Why summer according to you ?
-Sort them by cloud cover to the most cloud free image.
+The second is to define whether to use Sentinel imagery or Sentinel-2 imagery.
+Then filter it with an appropriate date span (such as May 10th to May 30th of 2020).
+Sort them by cloud cover to the most cloud-free image.

+Define the characteristics (band 4, 3, and 2) for a true color composite image, setting different paramaters to make the image visible.

 ```javascript
 // Define the image and peramaters